alexmacarthur/power-plant/README.md

 }
 ```

-If needed you can manipulate the container of instantiated classes directly:
+If needed, you can manipulate the container of instantiated classes directly:

 ```ts
 import { container } from "@alexmacarthur/power-plant";